Shivangi04671/Splitcart/README.md

 ],
 In your index.css or styles.css, include:
 @tailwind base;

 @tailwind components;

 @tailwind utilities;

--->Remix Icon Integration
+-->Remix Icon Integration: It is used to display icons on your website

-It is used to display icons on your website npm install remixicon --save
+npm install remixicon --save

 --> How to Run
 1.Clone the repository

 2.Start the development server on your terminal: npm run dev

 Visit: http://localhost:3000